-'''

 root@ubuntu:/etc/init.d# lsmod

-Module

-Size Used by
+Module Size Used by

-ipv6

-273344 20
+ipv6 273344 20

-lp

-12324 0
+lp 12324 0

-af packet

-23688 2
+af_packet 23688 2

-snd ens1371

-27552 0
+snd_ens1371 27552 0

-gameport 16520 1 snd_ers
+gameport 16520 1 snd_ens1371

 snd_ac97_codec 97952 1 snd_ens1371

-16520 1 snd ens1371

-ac97 bus

-3200 1 snd ac97 codec
+ac97_bus 3200 1 snd_ac97_codec

-snd pcm oss

-44416 0
+snd_pcm_oss 44416 0

-snd mixer oss

-17408 1 snd pcm oss
+snd_mixer_oss 17408 1 snd_pcm_oss

-79876 3 snd ens1371, snd ac97 codec, snd pcm oss

-snd pcm

-snd seq dummy
+snd_pcm 79876 3 snd_ens1371, snd_ac97_codec, snd_pcm_oss

-4740 0
+snd_seq_dummy 4740 0

-snd seq oss

-32896 0
+snd_seq_oss 32896 0

-9600 0
+snd_seq_midi 9600 0

-snd seg midi

-snd rawmidi

-25472 2 snd ens1371, snd seq midi
+snd_rawmidi 25472 2 snd_ens1371,snd_seq_midi

-snd seg midi event

-8448 2 snd seq oss, snd seq midi
+snd_seq_midi_event 8448 2 snd_seq_oss,snd_seq_midi

-snd seq

-52464 6
+snd_seq 52464 6\

-snd seq dummy, snd seq oss, snd seq midi, snd seq midi event

-snd timer
+snd_seq_dummy,snd_seq oss,snd_seq_midi,snd_seq_midi_event

-23684 2 snd pcm, snd seq
+snd_timer 23684 2 snd_pcm,snd_seq

-. . .

-capability
+•••

-5896 0
+capability 5896 0

-commoncap

-8192 1 capability
+commoncap 8192 1 capability

-'''

 - modprobe: If you want to load a module by hand, the modprobe command is the way to do it.
 The importance of this command is that it will do a dependency check.
 Some modules need another module to be present before they can do their job, and modprobe makes sure that these dependencies are fulfilled.
 To load the dependent modules, it looks in the configuration file modules.dep, which is created automatically by the depmod command (see later in this section).
-Loading a module with modprobe isn't hard: if, for example, you want to load the module vfat by hand, just use the modprobe vfat command.
+Loading a module with modprobe isn't hard; if, for example, you want to load the module vfat by hand, just use the modprobe vfat command.
 In the early days, modprobe had an alternative: the insmod command.
 But insmod has the disadvantage that it doesn't check for dependencies, so you probably shouldn't use it anymore. - rmmod: An unused module still consumes system resources.
-It usually won't be much more than 50 KB of system memory, but some heavy modules (such as the XFS module) can consume up to 500 KB.
-On a system that is short on memory, this is a waste, and you can use rmmod followed by the name of the module you want to remove (for example rmmod ext3).
+It usually won't be much more than 50 KB of system memory, but some heavy modules (such as the XFS module that offers support for the XFS file system) can consume up to 500 KB.
+On a system that is short on memory, this is a waste, and you can use rmmod followed by the name of the module you want to remove (for example, rmmod ext3).
 This command will remove the module from memory and free up all the system resources it was using.
 A more modern alternative for rmmod is the modprobe -r command.
 The major difference is that modprobe -r takes dependencies into consideration as well. - modinfo: Have you ever had the feeling that a module was using up precious system resources without knowing exactly what it was doing?
 Then modinfo is your friend.
 This command will show some information that is compiled in the module itself.
-As an example, you can see how it works on the pcnet32 network card driver in Listing 6-7.
-Especially for network cards, the modinfo command can be very useful because it shows you all the parameters the network card is started with (for instance, its duplex settings), which can be handy for troubleshooting.
+As an example, you can see how it works on the pcnet32 network board driver in Listing 6-7.
+Especially for network boards, the modinfo command can be very useful because it shows you all the parameters the network board is started with (for instance, its duplex settings), which can be handy for troubleshooting.

 Listing 6-7.
-The modin to Command Shows Information on What a Module Is Used for.
+The modinfo Command Shows What a Module Is Used For